-- 17. During their review of the 2017/18 draft AGS; the senior management group (paragraph 7) determined that there are no significant governance issues that require reporting. - 18.
+- 17. During their review of the 2018/19 draft AGS the senior management group (paragraph 8 above) determined that there were no significant governance issues that require reporting. - 18.
 The self-assessment process has confirmed that there is strong evidence of good governance.
-Nevertheless, further improvements to governance are planned in relation to the key challenges facing the Council in 2018/19 and throughout the timespan of the current MTFS.
-The senior management group charged with responsibility for producing the 2017/18 AGS has determined that progress on the development areas identified against each Principle in Section Four should be the responsibility of service managers.
-Similarly, the group determined that those areas listed in the Future Challenges Section will be subject to scrutiny through existing reporting channels. - 19.
-The Code of Practice in Local Authority Accounting states that the AGS should relate to the governance system as it applied to the financial year for the accounts that it accompanies.
+Nevertheless, further improvements to governance are planned in relation to the key challenges facing the Council in 2019/20 and throughout the timespan of the current MTFS.
+The senior management group charged with responsibility for producing the 2018/19 AGS has determined that progress on the development areas identified against each Principle in Section 5 of the Appendix should be the responsibility of service managers.

+Note: Follow up on progressing the implementation of 2017-18 developments was undertaken in November 2018 and again in April 2019.
+Any 2017-18 developments that were not carried forward to 2018-19 or reported through the Corporate Risk Register process will continue to be monitored.
+Similarly, the group determined that those areas listed in the Future Challenges - Section 8 - will be subject to scrutiny through existing reporting channels.

+- 19. The Code of Practice on Local Authority Accounting in the UK 2018-19 (the Code) states that the AGS should relate to the governance system as it applied to the financial year for the accounts that it accompanies.
 However, significant events or developments relating to the governance system that occur between the Balance Sheet date and the date on which the Statement of Accounts is signed by the responsible financial officer should also be reported.
-Therefore, in the event of the above occurring, the AGS as presented in the Appendix would change. - 20.
+Therefore, in the event of the above occurring, the AGS attached as an Appendix to this report would change. - 20.
 Approval and ownership of the AGS has been reflected at corporate level and the statement will be signed on behalf of the Council by the Chief Executive and Leader of the Council and published on the County Council's website.